mnlipp/osgi-getting-started/ConfigurationAdmin.md

 layout: default
 title: Configuration Admin
 description: Introduction to the Configuration Admin service.
-date: 2019-08-13 12:00:00
+date: 2022-01-15 12:00:00
 commentIssue: 17
 ---

 # The Configuration Admin Service

-*Work in progress*

 An important issue in a component framework is the configuration of the components.
 Components might be usable out-of-the-box, but usually they must be adapted to the context.
-A common simple example is some component that listens on a network port which must, of course, be configurable.
+A common simple example is some component that listens on a network port that must, of course, be configurable.

 The configuration information should be persistent, i.&nbsp;e. it must be preserved across restarts.
 It should also be modifiable during runtime and modifications should be effective without restart.
-OSGi defines such a service for maintaining and distributing configuration information as the "[Configuration Admin](https://osgi.org/specification/osgi.cmpn/7.0.0/service.cm.html)" service[^name].
+OSGi defines a service for maintaining and applying configuration information as the "[Configuration Admin](https://osgi.org/specification/osgi.cmpn/7.0.0/service.cm.html)" service[^name].

 [^name]: The name has always seemed a bit strange to me.
 The major task of this